![]() |

 4) Geotechnical or Civil Engineer.
 The geotechnical or civil engineer shall:

-A) Be a Registered Professional Engineer registered in Illinois by the Department of Registration and Education in accordance with The Professional Engineering Act, or be a Registered Professional Engineer in another state and be eligible for reciprocal registration within six months; or
+A) Be a Professional Engineer licensed in Illinois by the Department of Financial and Professional Regulation in accordance with the Professional Engineering Practice Act of 1989 [225 ILCS 325] or be a Registered Professional Engineer licensed in another state and be eligible for reciprocal licensure within six months; or

 B) Have a degree in geotechnical or civil engineering and at least five years experience as a geotechnical or civil engineer.

-A) Be a Registered Structural Engineer registered in Illinois by the Department of Registration and Education in accordance with The Structural Engineering Act (Ill.
-Rev. Stat.
-1985, ch.
-111, pars.
-6501 et seq.), or be a Registered Structural Engineer in another state and be eligible for reciprocal registration within six months; and
+A) Be a Structural Engineer licensed in Illinois by the Department of Financial and Professional Regulation in accordance with the Structural Engineering Practice Act of 1989 [225 ILCS 340] or be a Structural Engineer licensed in another state and be eligible for reciprocal licensure within six months; and

-B) Shall have at least ten years of experience in reinforced concrete design and construction.
+B) Shall have at least 10 years of experience in reinforced concrete design and construction.

 6) Geohydrologist.
 The proposer selected as contractor shall have a geohydrologist knowledgeable in geologic interpretation and hydraulic transport of contaminants through soil or other porous material.
 The geohydrologist shall either: